 But now, he says, it’s time to give back.

-“I thought now is the time to step down and share my passion and expertise for older people and that’s the reason I joined [Ryman Healthcare].”
+“I thought now is the time to share my passion and expertise with older people and that’s the reason I joined [Ryman Healthcare].”

 Peter says he plans on taking Nellie Melba’s kitchen to “the next level”.